crcx/retroforth/literate/RetroForth.md

 ## I/O

-Retro really only provides one I/O function in the standard interface: pushing a character to the output log.
+A Retro system is only required to provide a single I/O word to the user: a word to push a single character to the output log.

 ~~~
 :c:put (c-) `1000 ;
 ~~~

-This can be used to implement words that push other item to the log.
+This can be used to implement words that push other items to the log.

 ~~~
 :nl   (-)  ASCII:LF c:put ;